Yiming-Miao/Calorie-Predictor/README.md

 Team Members: Yiming Miao, Xiaoyu An, Tingyi Zhang

 ## Product Mission
 Use machine learning to recognize food images and estimate weights, and give prediction of its calories.
+Calorie Predictior doesn't need users to know the weight of foods or enter names of foods, all it needs is a picture.

 ## Target Users
 Everyone who try to calculate how much they eat